sysbiomelab/meteor_pipeline/README.md

 None required, simply clone this repository

 ## Runtime
 ensure that the wrapper script has the slurm configurations that you require.
-As a rule of thumb, each sbatch command should run for 12 hrs X number of samples ran at once + 12 hrs modify the workflow.ini file (without spaces) to source the necessary programs, sequencing data, and project location and run with:
+As a rule of thumb, each sbatch command should run for 5 hrs. modify the workflow.ini file (without spaces) to source the necessary programs, sequencing data, and project location and run with:
 ```bash
 sbatch meteor_wrapper.sh gut_msp_pipeline.ini